formix/infernal-engine/README.md

 [CLIPS](http://clipsrules.sourceforge.net/) or other forward chaining engines.

 In any case, your feedbacks are welcome.
 Please use github issues to do so.
-If you want to get involved, pull requests are welcome for sure!
+If you want to get involved, pull requests are welcome too!